dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 CMD [ "yarn", "start:prod" ]
 ```

-If you're new to Docker or you need an explanation of what each line does, you can refer to the [section here](https://docs.docker.com/language/nodejs/build-images/#create-a-dockerfile-for-nodejs) from [Docker Documentation](https://docs.docker.com/), they explained it really well on while walking you through the process of creating a Dockerfile for Node.js.
-The `Dockerfile` we have created here is based from their example.
+If you're new to Docker or you need an explanation of what each line does, you can refer to the [section here](https://docs.docker.com/language/nodejs/build-images/#create-a-dockerfile-for-nodejs) from [Docker Documentation](https://docs.docker.com/), they explained it really well while walking you through the process of creating a Dockerfile for Node.js.
+The `Dockerfile` we have created here is based on their example.

 Next, let's create a `.dockerignore` file in the root folder with the following content: